 During its 2015 session, the Maryland General Assembly codified the Maryland

-Commission on Climate Change into law, officially charging the Commission with advising the Governor and General Assembly "on ways to mitigate the causes of, prepare for, and adapt to the consequences of climate change."
+Commission on Climate Change (Md.
+Environment Code Ann. § 2-1302), officially charging the Commission with advising the Governor and General Assembly "on ways to mitigate the causes of, prepare for, and adapt to the consequences of climate change."
 The MCCC is chaired by the Maryland Department of the Environment Secretary or designee and consists of members representing state agencies and the legislature, local government, business, environmental non-profit organizations, organized labor, philanthropic interests, and the State University system.

 In making its most recent recommendations to the state, the Commission conducted an extensive review of the science, including the influential conclusions of the United Nations Intergovernmental Panel on Climate Change (IPCC).
 The Commission recommended that the state's previous 40% Greenhouse Gas emissions reduction target by 2030 be adjusted to at least 50% to match the science and concluded that although a 50% target was ambitious, there were possible pathways to the goal if extremely extensive changes were made in state and federal policies; changes that would clearly impact all citizens daily.

 Climate Solutions Now Act (CSNA) that was passed into law in 2022, an even more ambitious emissions reduction target has been established at 60%.
 The Commission is now charged with developing proposals that allow the state to reach that target by 2031, and “net zero" by 2045.
 The CSNA is arguably the most ambitious climate change law adopted by any state in the country.
 Since any proposals are likely to provide a cumulative, rather than immediate, impact on emissions, the changes will need to be implemented well before the target deadlines.